 Who are we?

-Established by donations from senior Permanent, Reserve and Retired Naval Officers, Keeping Watch is an arm of the RAN Relief Trust Fund which cares for and supports members of the Navy and their dependants.
+Established by donations from senior Permanent, Reserve and Retired Naval Officers, Keeping Watch is an arm of the Royal Australian Navy Relief Trust Fund which cares for and supports members of the Navy and their dependants.
 Keeping Watch is Navy’s own charity and an avenue by which all members the Australian Community can provide assistance, by way of philanthropic donations, to those who are serving the Royal Australian Navy and are in financial need.

 What do we do?